amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 // now, have 2 models defined: User and Company
 ```

-> foreign key always exist on the child.
+> foreign key always exist on the child. so, parent is the User model.

 Creating associations in sequelize is done by calling one of the `belongsTo` / `hasOne` / `hasMany` / `belongsToMany` functions on a model (the source), and providing another model as the first argument to the function (the target).